pnp/List-Formatting/docs/contributing/docs.md

 ##### HTML-Formatter-Generator

 Items in the tools/html-formatter-generator are part of the tool build and should not be edited directly.
-If you are interested in contributing to the HTML to Formatter Generator tool, please consult the [./tools.md](Tool contribution guide) for details.
+If you are interested in contributing to the HTML to Formatter Generator tool, please consult the [Tool contribution guide](./tools.md) for details.

 #### Creating new docs